sheetbase/cli_v1/README.md

 #### Options

 - `projectName`: Name of the project, auto default.
-- `theme`: Theme to create the project with, default to _basic_angular_.
+- `resource`: Theme or template to create the project with, default to theme _blank_angular_.
-- `--no-npm`: Do not install packages.
+- `--npm`: Install npm packages.
-- `--no-setup`: Do not run setup command.
+- `--setup`: Run setup command.
-- `--app`: Start a backend app.
-- `--module`: Start a backend module.
-- `--no-hook`: Do not run setup hook.
-- `--trusted`: Trusted to run setup sensitive actions.
-- `--no-backend-deploy`: Do not initial deploy the backend.

 ### Setup

 Setup the project.
 Proxy of _project setup_

-#### Options

-- `--trusted`: Trusted to run sensitive actions.
-- `--no-hook`: Do not run hook.
-- `--no-backend-deploy`: Do not initial deploy the backend.

 ### Config